-These Brex Card Program Terms set forth the requirements for your participation in the Brex Card Program and the terms that govern your use of Cards, including the process for obtaining and managing Cards through your Brex Account, and the issuance and use of Cards as governed by Card Terms between you and Issuers.
+These Brex Card Program Terms set forth the requirements for your participation in the Brex Card Program and the terms that govern your use of Cards, including the process for obtaining and managing Cards through your Brex Account, and the issuance and use of Cards as governed by Issuer Terms between you and Issuers.

-These Brex Card Program Terms include an authorization for Brex to automatically debit your Linked Accounts for amounts owed for use of the Services, including Charges, Fees, Fines, and other transactions you make on Cards.
+These Brex Card Program Terms include an authorization for Brex to automatically debit your Linked Accounts for amounts owed for use of the Services, including Charges, Fees, Fines, and transactions you make on Cards.

-Capitalized terms that are not defined in Section 3 have the definitions provided in the Platform Agreement.
+Capitalized terms that are not defined in Section 5 have the definitions provided in the Platform Agreement.

 Table of Contents

 - Card Transfers

 Cards are issued by Emigrant Bank, Fifth Third Bank, N.A., or any other bank as identified on the back of physical Cards issued to you, on your Account page on our website, or in relevant program materials provided to you.
 Issuer is the creditor responsible for funding your Charges.
 These Brex Card Program Terms and the Issuer Terms concurrently govern your use of the Cards.
 You may only use the Cards if you consent to the applicable Issuer Terms.
 Please be aware that the Issuer Terms may state that (1) Issuers may update Issuer Terms at any time and (2) your continued use of the Cards constitutes your acceptance of such updated Issuer Terms.